JCT FC: Achievements

 In last 3 decades of its existence, the JCT FC is the first Indian team outside Kolkata to win the prestigious IFA Shield, (in 1996, in which they defeated Iraqi Premier League club Al-Karkh, by 1–0).
 Apart from this, the JCT Club won many prestigious tournaments.
 They also won the opening edition of the National Football League in 1996–97.
 JCT has also participated in the Asian Club Championship during its 1996–97 season and reached the second round.
 They also achieved third place in 2007–08 season of the newly formed I-League.

 The club was an eight-time winner of the Punjab State Football League and five-time winner of the Durand Cup.
-The success and the constant good performance of the club is attributed to its owner, the Thapars who apart from being business moguls, have been in constant effort to enhance the bar of their club at all the levels.
+The club's success and consistently strong performance are attributed to its owners, the Thapars, who, apart from being business moguls, have made constant efforts to raise the standard of their club at every level.